alicraigmile/curriculum-tagger/app/README.md

 ## Installation

-Curriculum Tagger is a rack based web application and so you can configure it to run in any of the usual ways (e.g. heroku or apache-passenger).
+Curriculum Tagger is a RESTful web API.
+It's built on top of the Sinatra framework - and so as a rack based app - it can be configured to run in a number of environments (e.g. heroku or apache-passenger).
 It works well started on the commandline, running on a dedicated port too.

 ### Setup